ByteSizedDev/The_Irish_Cookie_Store/README.md

 * Connect your GitHub repository in Herokus deploy section.

-* Following up enable "Automatic Deployment".
+* Following up, enable "Automatic Deployment".

 * Commit and push to GitHub.